folarin-ogungbemi/twain-land/README.md

 * Helpful ideas from  [Kevin Powel](https://youtu.be/TAB_v6yBXIE "Visit Kevin Powel youtube video") in learning how to use modals.
 * Helpful ideas from  [Kevin Powel](https://youtu.be/GGcDLOuKaiA "Visit Kevin Powel youtube video") in using grid-auto-flow to layout the cards.
 * Building of Readme file using technique from [Daisy McG](https://github.com/Daisy-McG/MilestoneProject-1 "Visit Daisy McG Github").
 * Helpful ideas from  [Code Sketch](https://youtu.be/6-CsPmYQ-VI "Visit Code sketch youtube video") in understanding the matching logic.
 * Helpful idea from  [Florin Pop](https://youtu.be/x7WJEmxNlEs "Visit Code sketch youtube video") in understanding countdown timer logic.
+* [Edx](https://www.edx.org/ "Link to edx") CS50's Web Programming with Python and JavaScript helpful resources in understanding concepts of javascript.

 ## Media